 - The implementation cost of the format is too high because an industry may be unable to offer sufficient returns to developers;

 - Test suites and tools cannot be developed because a systematic approach cannot be improvised;

 - The experts who have developed the standard are no longer around to ensure its maintenance.

 The DCT work plan will be decided by the National Bodies joining it.
 However, the following is a reasonable estimate of what that workplan will be.

-Data Compression for Neural Networks.
-Work in this area has just begun.
+Data compression for Neural Networks.
+Several MPEG standards are or will soon employ neural network technologies to implement certain functionalities.
 A “Call for Evidence” has been issued in July 2018 to get evidence of the state of compression technologies for neural networks after which a “Call for Proposals” will be issued to get the necessary technologies and develop a standard.
 End of 2021 can be the estimated time of the first neural network compression standard.
 However, DCT will need to investigate which other compression standards for this extremely dynamic field.

 The list above includes standards MPEG is already deeply engaged in or is already working on.
 However, the industries that can benefit from data compression standard is much broader than those mentioned above (see e.g., Why Data Compression is important to all) and the main role of DCT will be to actively investigate the data compression needs of industries, get in contact with them and jointly explore new opportunities for standard development.